Conditions Swine flu

 - coughing, shortness of breath

-- nausea, vomiting, diarrhea
+- in rarer cases: nausea, vomiting and diarrhea

-Overall, the symptoms tend to be mild and are comparable to those of seasonal flu.
-However, severe or fatal forms of the illness may develop in people with pre-existing conditions.
+Severe or fatal forms of the illness may develop in people with pre-existing conditions.

 What causes swine flu?

-When a person catches the flu, it is normally caused by a virus of the subtype H1N1 or H3N2.
-The same subtypes also occur in pigs.
-Despite this, the flu viruses occurring in pigs are still so different from those in humans that they rarely cause illness in people.
+Flu viruses are widespread among humans, birds and pigs.
+Despite this, the flu viruses occurring in pigs are still so different from those in humans that they only cause illness in people on very rare occasions.
+Whenever flu is transmitted from an animal to a human (zoonotic influenza), it is always caused by influenza A viruses.
 Infections only occur due to close contact with infected animals.
 Most people affected work in pig farming, in slaughterhouses or in veterinary practices.

 Which people are particularly at risk from swine flu?

-- pregnant women, especially those in the third trimester
+- Pregnant women, especially those in the third trimester

-- people with chronic conditions, such as asthma, COPD, obesity, diabetes, heart disease or neuromuscular diseases
+- People with chronic conditions such as asthma, COPD, obesity, diabetes, heart disease or neuromuscular diseases

-How common is swine flu?
+How common is swine flu in humans?

 What can be done to prevent swine flu?